POSYDON-code/POSYDON/docs/_source/components-overview/processing-pipeline.rst

 Our post-processing pipeline
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We use a pipeline to post-process the data in a more automatized way.
+We use a pipeline to post-process the data in a more automated way.
 Learn to what you can do with this tool.

 .. toctree::